aruna1998practiceproject/ArunaPracticeProject/README.md

-this is the first practice project
+This is the first practice project